Swamp Gravy

+Official folk-life play of Georgia, U.S.

 Swamp Gravy is the U.S. state of Georgia's official folk-life play.
 It is performed each year In March and October in Colquitt, the Miller County seat in south Georgia.

 History

 In 1990 Joy Jinks, a resident of Colquitt, met Richard Owen Geer by chance at a conference on community development in New York City.
 At that time Geer was a doctoral student in performance studies at Northwestern University.
 Jinks mentioned to Geer that her home community was in decline and that she and other members of Colquitt were considering making a play to celebrate the community's history.
 Geer explained to Jinks that his dissertation was research on how performance can be a community-building tool.
 He suggested that they work together to develop a play based on personal stories from the lives of Miller County residents.

 About half a year after this encounter, Geer came to Colquitt and met with the Colquitt/Miller Arts Council.
 The project was called "Swamp Gravy," in honor of the soup made in southwest Georgia fishing camps comprising whatever vegetables are available, fried fish, a bit of fat, and whatever else might happen to be around.

 Story gatherers from the county were charged with the task of recording stories from black and white members of the community.
 Once the stories were gathered, they were transcribed and put together in a script by Tennessee playwright Jo Carson.

 Swamp Gravy Sketches was a musical first performed in the fall of 1992.
 It began as a one time event performed in the Miller County Elementary School auditorium to a sold out crowd.
 It received rave reviews and included an amateur cast of all local residents.
 During 1993, Swamp Gravy was performed over thirty times throughout Georgia.
 In 1994, the play earned a 1994 Cultural Olympiad Award in Atlanta.